 Andrea grew up in San Francisco and earned her B.A. degree in English from The University of California, Berkeley.

 Vivian’s professional background started on Wall Street in finance.
 She was a corporate bond trader at Lehman Brothers before departing to raise her family.
 Currently, Vivian is the Director of Strategic Partnerships at the National Education Equity Lab, an education and social justice non-profit.
 Vivian comes to this position with over 20 years of philanthropic experience.
 She has been a long term Board member at George Jackson Academy, a middle school for underserved boys in downtown Manhattan.
 She also served on the Board of the University of Pennsylvania’s School of Social Policy and Practice, and has recently been a lead supporter of its newly established Social Justice Scholar’s Program.
 Vivian is on the Board of the UJA Federation of New York (United Jewish Appeal), and serves on its Community Initiative for Holocaust Survivors Committee.
-Vivian’s passion for art extends to being an active member of the Chairman’s Council at the Metropolitan Museum, serving on the High Line’s Plinth Committee, the Education Committee at the Whitney, and serving on the Board of Film at Lincoln Center.
+Vivian’s passion for supporting the arts in NY extends to being an active member of the Chairman’s Council at the Metropolitan Museum, serving on the High Line’s Plinth Committee, the Education Committee at the Whitney, and serving on the Board of Film at Lincoln Center.
 She graduated with a B.A. from the University of Pennsylvania and an M.B.A. from Columbia University.